huaweicloud/packer-plugin-huaweicloud/website/source/docs/builders/huaweicloud-ecs.html.md

 -   `eip_bandwidth_size` (int) - The size of eip bandwidth.

+-   `floating_ip` (string) - A specific floating IP to assign to this instance.

+-   `reuse_ips` (bool) - Whether or not to attempt to reuse existing unassigned floating ips in the project before allocating a new one.
+Note that it is not possible to safely do this concurrently, so if you are running multiple builds concurrently, or if other processes are assigning and using floating IPs in the same project while packer is running, you should not set this to true.
+    Defaults to false.

 -   `volume_size` (int) - The size of the system volume in GB.
 If this isn't specified, it is calculated from the source image bytes size.

+-   `user_data` (string) - User data to apply when launching the instance.
+Note that you need to be careful about escaping characters due to the templates being JSON.
+It is often more convenient to use user_data_file, instead.
+Packer will not automatically wait for a user script to finish before shutting down the instance this must be handled in a provisioner.

+-   `user_data_file` (string) - Path to a file that will be used for the user data when launching the instance.

+-   `instance_name` (string) - Name that is applied to the server instance created by Packer.
+     If this isn't specified, the default is same as image_name.

--   `project_name` (string) - The project name to build resources in Huawei Cloud.
+-   `project_name` (string) - The project name to build resources in HuaweiCloud.
     If omitted, the *HW_PROJECT_NAME* environment variable or `region` is used.

--   `project_id` (string) - The project ID to build resources in Huawei Cloud.
+-   `project_id` (string) - The project ID to build resources in HuaweiCloud.
     If omitted, the *HW_PROJECT_ID* environment variable is used.

--   `auth_url` (string) - The URL of the Huawei Cloud Identity service.
+-   `auth_url` (string) - The URL of the HuaweiCloud Identity service.
 If omitted, the *HW_AUTH_URL* environment variable is used.
-    This is not required if you use Huawei Cloud.
+    This is not required if you use HuaweiCloud.

--   `insecure` (bool) - Whether or not the connection to Huawei Cloud can be done over an insecure connection.
+-   `insecure` (bool) - Whether or not the connection to HuaweiCloud can be done over an insecure connection.
 By default this is false.

 ## Communicator Configuration